MiguelMSandin/oligoN-design/README.md

 And based on your preferred parameters along with the accessibility of the region you select the best candidate primers/probes for preliminary laboratory experiments.

+## Overview
+- **[1](https://github.com/MiguelMSandin/oligoN-design#1-prepare-files).
+Select a target and a reference fasta files**: containing the sequences of your group of inerest and a reference file with a complete overview of the diversity for the studied gene respectively (note that the target group should not be in the reference file).
+- **[2](https://github.com/MiguelMSandin/oligoN-design#2-find-specific-regions).
+Find candidate primers**: specific to your group of interest.
+- **[3](https://github.com/MiguelMSandin/oligoN-design#3-test-regions).
+Test candidate primers**: for possible mismatches against the reference database.
+- **[4](https://github.com/MiguelMSandin/oligoN-design#4-generate-a-consensus-sequence-of-the-target-file).
+Generate a consensus sequence of the group of interest**.
+- **[5](https://github.com/MiguelMSandin/oligoN-design#5-align-candidate-regions-to-consensus-sequences).
+Align candidate primers to the consensus sequence** to spot regions of interest.
+- **[6](https://github.com/MiguelMSandin/oligoN-design#6-estimate-the-secondary-structure).
+Estimate secondary structure of your target group**.
+- **[7](https://github.com/MiguelMSandin/oligoN-design#7-identify-best-accesibility-regions).
+Identify best accesibility regions**.
+- **[8](https://github.com/MiguelMSandin/oligoN-design#8-identification-of-the-best-candidate-primersprobes).
+Select the best candidate primers**.

 ## Getting started with the detailed pipeline
 First decide on which organism/group you want to be working with and your favourite reference file.